CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

 - $M_{t+1}$ = canonical meaning at turn $t+1$
 - $f$ = deterministic continuity function

 The equation is structural: it names the required relationship.
-The concrete realization of $f$ (rules, metrics, thresholds, or soft constraints) is left to later specification.
+Concrete realizations of $f$ (rules, metrics, thresholds, or soft constraints) are left to later specification.

-Continuity is not a single scalar.
+Continuity is not a scalar.
 It is a **relationship** between successive meaning states.

 Continuity requires that: